-The Project is an operating wind facility consisting of 85 turbines.
-It has generated approximately 157.25 megawatt (MW) of renewable electricity each year since 2009.
+The Project is an operating wind facility consisting of 66 turbines.
 It previously received other environmental compliance authorizations including the Wyoming Industrial Siting Council permit and Wyoming Game and Fish Department Chapters 10 and 33 permits.
 The Project is therefore a legitimate interest in a particular locality.
 The Applicant is seeking an IETP to comply with the Eagle Act and a District Court of Wyoming plea agreement, as they anticipate some unintentional take of bald eagles and golden eagles will occur from Project operations.
 The Service has determined that the taking is necessary to protect a legitimate interest in a particular locality.

-3) The taking is associated with, but not the purpose of, the activity.
+The taking is associated with, but not the purpose of, the activity.